brunompx/delicatessen/README.md

 # delicatessen
-WebApp to manage food orders and stock.
+Django WebApp to manage food orders and stock.